wir963/project1a-mutation-signatures/README.md

 #### Real data

-You will need to download real data for your project.
+You will need to download real data for your project and process it into the same format as the example data.
 You can find the Pan-Cancer mutation counts originally used by Alexandrov, et al. (Nature, 2013) at [ftp://ftp.sanger.ac.uk/pub/cancer/AlexandrovEtAl](ftp://ftp.sanger.ac.uk/pub/cancer/AlexandrovEtAl).